 Should I Replace It Or Rebuild?

-Caliper pistons or slide pins tend to seize again easier even after being freed and cleaned.
-The corrosion that made the unit stick in the first place, will still be there and it will just take some time until it will stick again most likely.
+Caliper pistons or slide pins tend to seize again even after being cleaned.
+The corrosion that made the unit stick in the first place, will still be there.
+It will just take some time until it will stick again.
 The key is checking the brake system internals for corrosion.
-If it’s ugly then the only way to repair is by replacing these components.
-After all, we’re talking about your brakes here… a very important, if not the most important function of your vehicle.
+If it’s ugly, the only way to repair is by replacing these components.
+After all, we’re talking about your brakes here… the most important function of your vehicle.
 If it’s not too badly damaged, then a rebuild might be cheaper.
-The only special tool you would need is a brake hone to clean the caliper’s internal bore and some new seals and sometimes the piston also.
-Rebuilding can be done at home and it involves disassembly and cleaning plus replacing rubber parts and any other components required.
+The only special tool you would need is a brake hone to clean the caliper’s internal bore and some new seals and maybe a piston also.
+Rebuilding can be done at home and it involves disassembly, cleaning plus replacing rubber parts and any other components required.
 If this isn’t your cup of tea, take your vehicle to your nearest mechanic.

 Can All Of This Be Avoided?

-The caliper pistons, slide pins and the edge of the pads can be protected by applying a high temp grease to them.
+Caliper pistons, slide pins and edge of the pads can be protected by applying a high temp grease on them.
 This would provide the much needed lubrication and allow protection from the outside forces to prevent rust from appearing.
 One such grease that can be used is CleanBoost® Mettle Plus EP2 High Temp Grease .
 It has a superior lithium complex formula designed to provide excellent lubricating qualities over a wide range of temperatures.
-It’s designed for work under the toughest conditions and not brush off even if water and/or mud reaches it.
+It’s designed for work under the toughest conditions and not brush off even if

 If you would like to dive more in-depth into all the parts that make up the brakes of your car, we invite you to read this article over here from RainbowMuffler